 3.2 Get help from a lawyer

-Motorcyclists can represent themselves when challenging a ticket for not wearing a helmet.
-But, it’s in the motorcyclist’s best interests to contact a California attorney for help.
+You can represent yourself when challenging a ticket for not wearing a helmet.
+But, it is in your best interests to contact a California attorney for help.

 Help from a lawyer is critical for three main reasons.
 These are:

 - Prosecutors typically give better deals to defendants with lawyers.

 - Defense attorneys know how to get charges reduced and dismissed.

 - If you have an attorney, you do not have to go to court.
 Your lawyer can go on your behalf.

 4. Violation of Vehicle Code 27803 VC and traffic school

 If you violate VC 27803, you do not have to attend traffic school.
 But, you can volunteer to do so.